 City ordinances and state statutes require building permits.
 If you do not get a building permit when it is required, the city can legally fine you for the violation.
 The permit and accompanying inspections are to ensure you that the work is up to code and safe.
 Projects not done according to code can affect your home's insurability and potential future sale.
 Prospective buyers can check the city's building records.
-You can check for issued or applied permits here.
+Check for issued or applied permits.

 Work that was done without obtaining required permits is a violation of the State Building Code and is considered illegally constructed work.
 There are no statutes of limitation on illegal construction.
 If any work has been done illegally in the past or if change of ownership has occurred this does not make the non-permitted work legal.

 In order to legalize the work, you must comply to the current codes regardless when the construction was done.